Baylor vs. BYU NCAA Football Odds, Plays and Insights | October 16, 2021

 - BYU's games this year have gone over the total in one out of six opportunities (16.7%).

-- BYU is 3-2 against the spread and 5-0 overall when the team scores more than 17.8 points.
+- BYU is 3-2 against the spread and 5-0 overall in games when it puts up more than 17.8 points.

-- In games that BYU piles up more than 322.7 yards, the team is 3-3 against the spread and 5-1 overall.
+- In games that BYU piles up over 322.7 yards, the team is 3-3 against the spread and 5-1 overall.

-- This year the Cougars have six turnovers, four fewer than the Bears have takeaways (10).
+- The Cougars have six giveaways this season, while the Bears have 10 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.